 Designing out waste

-Working with suppliers
+Working with mandated goods suppliers

-Our Environmental Data System allows us to identify waste streams that are still difficult to divert from landfill, and we work with manufacturers to trial alternatives and implement takeback schemes when no alternative has been identified.
+Our mi|project waste data system allows us to identify waste streams that are difficult to divert from landfill.
+For these materials, we work with manufacturers to trial alternatives and implement takeback schemes where no alternatives have been identified.

-All our waste contractors must complete a pre-qualification questionnaire to assess that they meet our standards, before they can become approved and listed within our Supply Chain System.
-This asks that they report their performance in accordance with PAS 402 (a specification for performance reporting for waste management organisations) in accordance with our Sustainable Procurement Policy.
+All our waste contractors must complete a pre-qualification questionnaire to ensure that they meet our standards before they can become approved and listed within our Supply Chain System.
+We ask that they report their performance in accordance with PAS 402 (a specification for performance reporting for waste management organisations) in accordance with our Sustainable Procurement Policy.